-Before Bruce Doolin Henderson opened the doors of Boston Consulting Group on July 1, 1963, the concept of “competition” barely existed in American business culture, let alone the concept of strategy.
+Before Bruce Doolin Henderson opened the doors of Boston Consulting Group on July 1, 1963, the concept of “competition” barely existed in American business culture, let alone strategy.

 There were great, successful companies.
-Those companies made plans.
-They were not, however, thinking analytically and rigorously at a high level about the three C’s: their customers, their costs, and their competitors.
+Companies made plans.
+Those companies were not, however, thinking analytically and rigorously at a high level about the classic three C’s of strategy: their customers, their costs, and their competitors.

 “What companies didn’t have before the strategy revolution was a way of systematically putting together all the elements that determined their corporate fate… the pre-strategy worldview lacked a rigorous sense of the dynamics of competition.” —Walter Kiechel

-Before BCG and McKinsey and Bain, most business people dismissed “strategy” as something for generals and political campaigns.
+Before BCG, McKinsey, and Bain, those who owned and ran businesses in America generally dismissed “strategy” as something for generals and political campaigns.

-Early consultants pioneered the tools and frameworks used to help companies develop a strategy: the 2×2 matrix, the Experience Curve, SWOT (Strengths, Weaknesses, Opportunities, Threats) diagrams, Porter’s Five Forces, and many more.
-Many are still in wide usage today.
+Those consultancies pioneered many of the major tools and frameworks companies still use today to develop corporate strategy: the 2×2 matrix, the Experience Curve, SWOT (Strengths, Weaknesses, Opportunities, Threats) diagrams, Porter’s Five Forces, and many more.

-To grow and take on more engagements, BCG, McKinsey, and Bain began rapidly hiring the brightest, most technical business school students they could find, making the MBA (for the first time) a truly respectable career choice.
+As they found success, BCG, McKinsey, and Bain began hiring the brightest, most technical business school students they could find.
+The MBA became, for the first time, a truly respectable career choice.
 Between 1970 and 1995, the number of MBAs granted per year rose from 25,000 to 90,000.